PLANNING YOUR MULTI DAY

 You are more than welcome to keep your extra gear at Arctic Dog Adventure Co.
 However, I cannot guarantee its safety, or that the cat will not sleep on it.
 Alternatively, check with your hotel to see if they will store your luggage.

 Driving the Dog Sled

 You will drive your own dog team.
 One person per sled.
 Your dog team will consist of 3-6 dogs, depending on your weight.
 You will not be able to ride at any point.
 We have a 1:3 guide/client ratio.
 Your guide will be in the lead, keeping a close eye on the trail ahead and also on every person, dog, and line behind them.
 You are responsible for keeping your sled on the trail and maintaining the speed the guide sets.
-As you grow more comfortable with sledding, you will start to be able to identify other variables, which will be helpful to your guide, but don’t concern yourself with anything other than keeping your speed constant and your main line tight.
-If this doesn’t make sense, don't worry, it will!
+As you grow more comfortable with sledding, you will start to be able to identify other variables, which will be helpful to your guide, but don’t concern yourself with anything at first other than maintaining your balance and keeping your speed constant.

 We are usually on the trail for 6-8 hours, including lunch.
 Variables are mileage & stoppage time.
 Weather permitting, we will return to town late in the evening of the last day of your trip.